Water. The most precious commodity in the world.

 Short of an ocean, there's just about every type of water to be found in Arkansas.
 Whether it's Mountain Valley pure bottled water, the thermal springs in Hot Springs National Park, the country's first federally protected stream (the Buffalo National River), the massive expanse of Lake Ouachita, one of the top two cleanest lakes in the U.S. according to the Environmental Protection Agency, or the trout-filled fantasy land that is the White River, you can find it here.

-Water has played an integral part in Arkansas's history even before it became a state.
+Water played an integral part in Arkansas's history long before it even became a state.
 The healing waters found in the Valley of the Vapors by Native Americans were so powerful warring tribes would lay down their weapons while partaking of them.
 Little did DeSoto and his men realize that one day those bubbling springs they found would be so valuable, they would be protected by the federal government.

 The abundance of Arkansas rivers and lakes has helped it earn The Natural State nickname.
 With over 600,000 acres of lakes and over 9,700 miles of Arkansas clear streams and rivers, there is ample opportunity to take to the waters.
 And we have beaches for sunning or playing in the sand.